Yurneroo/FASCADE/README.md

+# FASCADE

-# OpenCV Face Detector with Haar Cascade
+A Face Detector for detecting 1 or more faces with Haar Cascade using an OpenCV module